konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 ## Supported Data Normalization

-Our Konfuzio application is able to normalize various data formats for different data types used in the annotations of the documents within your project.
+Our Konfuzio application can normalize various data formats for different data types used in the annotations of the documents within your project.
-It translates different formats of numbers, percentages, date and boolean values into a unique and machine-readable format.
+It translates different formats of numbers, percentages, date, and boolean values into a unique and machine-readable format.
 Down below you find an overview of the normalizations of the different data types with specific examples.

 ### 1. Numbers

 Konfuzio is able to recognize numbers encoded in a written format to translate them into a data type that represents machine-readable numbers (i.e. float).
-Numbers from one to twelve are transformed, either from german or english language.
+Numbers from one to twelve are transformed, either from German or English language.
-Given an annotation as an offset-string, this annotation will be translated into an (absolute) number.
+Given an annotation as an offset string, this annotation will be translated into an (absolute) number.
 Starting with the first case, a dash or a series of dashes which also might include commas or decimal points will be recognized as Zero.
-For the specific context not relevant signs, like quotation marks or whitespaces, are completely removed form the annotation.
+For the specific context not relevant signs, like quotation marks or whitespaces, are completely removed from the annotation.
 If the annotation contains the letter "S" or "H" after the digits, it will also be removed.

-Negative expressions are recognized either by dashes in front or after the digits, the letter "S" after the digits or the number being framed into brackets.
+Negative expressions are recognized either by dashes in front or after the digits, the letter "S" after the digits, or the number being framed into brackets.
 For regular numbers, positive signs will be completely removed, while negative signs will be placed in front of the digits.
 When dealing with absolute numbers, negative or positive signs are fully removed, as well as whitespaces or quotation marks for all number formats.

 As there are varying ways to display float numbers, e.g. by using dots instead of commas to display the thousands mark or decimal numbers, Konfuzio also takes care of this to display it in a uniform format.
-The uniform chosen format uses a the english/american standard.
+The uniform chosen format uses the English/American standard.
 Hence, dots are used as a separation for decimal numbers and commas to mark the thousands with two decimal places.

 **To give you specific examples:**
 1) Expressions only consisting of one or multiple dashes will be translated into Zero: